The Research Thing Meetup

 Due to the pandemic and the fact that we usually only do four events a year, some topics might fall through the cracks.
 Some topics we are considering at this stage are: research in a B2B context, behaviour change, diversity in research, and storytelling.
 If you have an idea for a talk on any of these topics, you can reach out to us through a direct message on twitter @researchthing.

 This year we might not manage 4 topics.
 Though we’re excited to start planning a virtual event – likely to happen at the end of June/beginning of July.
 Make sure you’ve signed up to our meetup to get updates and find out more!

 What are the main aims and outcomes of each event?

 We want to help people learn more about research, give them different viewpoints and inspire them.
-The networking is also an important aspect of the event, as it is good for getting advice from peers, finding your next job and catching up with other researchers.
+The networking aspect is also significant, as it is a good way of receiving advice from peers, finding your next job and catching up with other researchers.

 What kind of challenges do you face when organising these types of events?

 As it is just the two of us organising the events, sometimes life and work gets in the way and we can’t organise an event as often as we’d like to.
 We are always looking for volunteers to help us on the day of events with activities like tweeting, filming and sketchnoting.
 So if you are interested or know someone who is, do reach out to Zebra People or us!